 Incidentally, Cassia Obovata is also commonly referred to as Senna Obovata.
 It is important not to confuse this species of cassia with the cassia which is known as pure cinnamon.
 There are around 400 varieties of cassia !

-Here’s the difference : the “cinnamon” cassia is categorised botanically as Cinnamomum Cassia (BLUME) – also known as senna I’m afraid.
+Here’s the difference : the “cinnamon” cassia is categorised botanically as Cinnamomum Cassia (BLUME) – also known as senna.
 It’s family is the N.O.
 Lauraceae.
 It’s medicinal action and uses are : stomachic, carminative, mildly astringent.
 Chiefly used to assist and flavour other drugs, being helpful in diarrhoea, nausea, vomiting, and to relieve flatulence.

 Cassia Obovata is a different plant and its crushed powdered leaves looks a lot like henna powder but function very differently to henna.
 It’s primary characteristics are : anti-fungal and anti-bacterial.
 Basically, it is highly effective against microbes and fungi.
-Hence, excellent as a dandruff treatment, and an excellent skin and hair conditioner !
-It has been known to soothe and restore the most damaged of hair and skin.
+Hence, excellent as a dandruff treatment, and an excellent skin and natural hair conditioner.
+It has been known to soothe and restore the most damaged hair and skin.

-The great thing about cassias like cassia obovata and cassia alata [and some other cassias too] is that they contain particularly high levels of anthraquinones and chrysophanic acid.
+The great thing about cassias like cassia obovata and cassia alata (and some other cassias too) is that they contain particularly high levels of anthraquinones and chrysophanic acid.
 These scary sounding names are supremely effective in promoting healing, and healthy hair and skin.
-These are amazing plants that far outwit chemical hair products !
-Note that chrysophanic acid in its pure form is yellow, therefore although cassia obovata is “neutral” and generally considered non staining, if it has particularly high levels of chrysophanic acid it may stain yellowish – just like rhubarb root which also has high concentrations of chrysophanic acid.
-Don’t be scared of the yellow stain – it’s likely to be an indication of the presence of a potent, excellent tonic.
-Cassia obovata, cassia alata, and rhubarb root, are all excellent candidates for mixing with henna to achieve lighter tones which may suit blonde and ash colour type hair.
+They are reputed to be anti cancer and there is a good body of scientific literature around supporting this.
+These are amazing plants that far outwit chemical hair products.
+Chrysophanic acid in its pure form is yellow, therefore although cassia obovata is “neutral” and generally considered non staining, if it has particularly high levels of chrysophanic acid it may stain yellowish – just like rhubarb root which also has high concentrations of chrysophanic acid.
+Don’t be scared of the yellow stain – it’s an indication of the presence of a potent, excellent tonic.
+Cassia obovata, cassia alata, and rhubarb root, are all excellent candidates for mixing with henna to achieve golden and light strawberry colour tones.

 Compare cassia obovata with how commercial hair conditioners work :http://en.wikipedia.org/wiki/Hair_conditioner

-Cassia Obovata Mud Wrap for Skin, and Repairing Nail Treatment
+Cassia Obovata Mud for Skin and Nail Repair

-Cassia obovata makes a beautiful nail and skin conditioning treatment for dry skin and splitting fingernails or toenails.
-It has both antiseptic and antifungal properties and can also be applied to inflamed and irritated skin around the nails.
-Simply mix up the powder with water till the paste is of a smooth mud like consistency and apply the mud once or twice a week.
+Cassia obovata is also a beautiful nail and skin conditioning treatment for dry skin and splitting fingernails or toenails.
+It has both antiseptic and antifungal properties and can be applied to inflamed and irritated skin around the nails.
+Mix up the powder with water till the paste is of a smooth mud like consistency and apply the mud once or twice a week.
 Norma Pasekoff Weinberg in her book “Henna from Head to Toe” says some people prefer to use boiled spring or distilled water, cool to lukewarm, to mix up their paste, and recommends adding a teaspoonful of yoghurt and/or 2 – 3 drops of eucalyptus oil for a nail treatment.
-Before using any essential oil, however, check for sensitivity first : do not use essential oils on diabetics, children, and pregnant mothers, and anyone suffering from any medical condition.
-You can use your hands, or a wooden spatula or the length of a wooden toothpick to apply the paste to clean dry skin or nails and cuticles, then simply leave on for ten minutes or longer.
-If you have time, wrap hands/body in some plastic wrap and cover with a towel or old sheet/s and leave on as long as possible.
-Then rinse off gently in lukewarm water.
-For nails, finish by buffing with a chamois nail buffer, and for skin and nails, end with a soothing coat of any good quality cold pressed oil or paraben free moisture cream that is acceptable to your conscience.
-Left over paste can be stored in the fridge in a sealed container for 2 -3 days.
+Before using any essential oil, however, check for sensitivity first.
+Do not use essential oils in pastes for diabetics, children, and pregnant mothers.
+Anyone suffering from any medical condition should check first with their medical care provider.
+You can use your hands, or a wooden spatula or the length of a wooden toothpick to apply the paste to clean dry skin or nails and cuticles, leave on for ten minutes or longer and wash off.
+If you have time, after applying the cassia paste wrap hands/body in some plastic wrap (cling film) and cover up with a towel or old sheet/s.
+Leave on as long as possible.
+Then rinse off gently with lukewarm water.
+For nails, finish by buffing with a chamois nail buffer, and for skin and nails, end with a soothing coat of any good quality cold pressed oil or paraben free moisturiser.
+Left over paste can be stored in the fridge in a sealed container for 2 to 3 days.